Sudip1844/WordPress-Transformer/replit.md

 ## How to Use

 ### Preview (Current Setup)
-- The PHP preview is running with your theme active
+- The WordPress site is running with your theme active
-- Visit the webview to see how your theme looks
+- Visit the webview to see the live WordPress website
-- Edit files in wordpress-theme/myqrcodetool/ to make changes
+- Edit theme files in wordpress/wp-content/themes/myqrcodetool/ to make changes

+### WordPress Admin Access
+- Visit /wp-admin/ in the webview
+- Username: admin
+- Password: admin123

 ### Download for Production
-- Download `myqrcodetool-wordpress-theme.zip`
+- You can export the theme from wordpress/wp-content/themes/myqrcodetool/
 - Install on any WordPress site via Appearance > Themes > Add New > Upload Theme
-- Follow the installation guide in WORDPRESS-INTEGRATION-GUIDE.md

 ## Recent Changes

+- **2025-12-18**: Full WordPress Setup with SQLite
+  - Installed complete WordPress 6.9
+  - Configured SQLite database for WordPress
+  - Activated myqrcodetool theme
+  - Added proxy detection for Replit environment

 - **2025-12-17**: Enhanced Dark Theme with Aurora Effects
   - **TOGGLE VISIBILITY FIX**: